Facilities Fees and Fines

 Anyone found responsible for relocating furniture at any time will be fined $50 for each occurrence.
 This applies throughout the contracted residency as well as during post-checkout inspection.

 Residents must follow specific procedures when officially checking out of a room.
 This information is widely distributed at checkout times and should be read carefully.
 HRL staff is available to answer any questions that may arise during this time.
-Students will be charged for leaving at unscheduled times, failing to attend the CLOM (Community Life Orientation Meeting), not signing paperwork, or failing to return room keys.
-Fines range from $25-$200.
+Students will be charged for leaving at unscheduled times, failing to attend the CLOM (Community Life Orientation Meeting), or not signing paperwork.
+Fines range from $25-$200, or more.

 Improper Facilities Use

 Students are not allowed on the roof of any building.
-A minimum fine of $100 will be assessed to each student present, and residents will be responsible for any damage that may have occurred as a result of their presence on the roof.
+A minimum fine of $100 will be assessed for each student present, and residents will be responsible for any damage that may have occurred as a result of their presence on the roof.
 The same restrictions and fines apply to attics and crawl spaces.
 Using a window as a door is strictly prohibited and will result in a $25 fine for each incident.
-Fines for improper facilities use range from $25-$200.
+Fines for improper facility use range from $25-$200, or more.

-Residents will be required to make checkout appointments with their Resident Advisors and will be charged if they check out later than their scheduled time and/or date.
+Residents will be charged if they check out later than their scheduled time and/or date.
 The fine for late checkouts is $50 per hour.

-HRL is happy to announce a new lockout policy with updated fees and remote unlocking feature!
+HRL is happy to announce a new lockout policy with updated fees and a remote unlocking feature!

 In order to be eligible for remote unlocking, please visit the Housing Portal to set up your security questions.
 You must complete your security questions before your first lockout.